wackywendell/sorting-rs/README.md

  * Shell Sort
  * Merge Sort

 They are meant to be written simply, and therefore in an easy-to-read format.

+See `src/algorithms.rs` for code.
+There are also tests in `src/tests.rs` and benchmarks in `src/benchmarks.rs`.

 Enjoy!